-‘General Hospital’s 56th Anniversary Brings Denise Alexander Back For Special Episode
+‘General Hospital’s’ 56th Anniversary Brings Denise Alexander Back For Special Episode

 — General Hospital (@GeneralHospital) March 28, 2019

 The special sneak peek has Lesley sitting down with her daughter, Laura Collins, in the chapel at GH.
 Laura remembers when she was a candy striper at the same time that her mom was a successful doctor.
 Lesley expresses how proud she is that her daughter is the new mayor of Port Charles.
-Laura will be glad to have her mom back not only to conjure up some past memories, but also for some moral support since her marriage to Kevin Collins is crumbling fast.
+Laura will be glad to have her mom back not only to conjure up some past memories but also for some moral support since her marriage to Kevin Collins is crumbling fast.

 For longtime viewers, reliving the past will be fun to watch.
-For newer fans of this daytime drama, it will be a time to see the rich history of what makes General Hospital so loved for so many years.
+For newer fans of this daytime drama, it will be a time to see the rich history that made General Hospital so loved for so many years.